The Country Mouse and the City Mouse Adventures: Production

 The Country Mouse and the City Mouse Adventures was initially produced as a 26-episode series costing US$9 million.
-Production partners Germany's Ravensburger; Reader's Digest in the U.S., and Canadian CINAR (now WildBrain), which contributed US$6 million towards the original project's funding.
+Production partners included Germany's Ravensburger; Reader's Digest in the U.S., and Canadian CINAR (now WildBrain), which contributed US$6 million towards the original project's funding.

 The show's main characters were first introduced in the 1993 HBO special, The Country Mouse and the City Mouse: A Christmas Tale.
 It was loosely based on the classic fable by Aesop.

 Telecast and home media

 The Country Mouse and the City Mouse Adventures aired in the U.S. from March 1, 1998, to October 27, 1999, on HBO (who also provided development funding for the series).
 Until December 31, 2004, HBO's sister network HBO Family aired repeats of the show.
 The series premiered in France on France 3 on March 27, 1998, and later on Canal J.

 In Canada, it first aired on TVOntario in autumn 1997 and also aired on YTV in 1999.
 Repeats of the show aired on the Cookie Jar Toons block on This TV until September 23, 2011, and mornings in Ireland on RTÉ Two's The Den, normally at 7:15am.
 However, all CINAR references in these broadcasts have been replaced by Cookie Jar references, but when Netflix began to stream seasons 1 and 2 on its "watch instantly" streaming service on February 29, 2012, all CINAR references have been restored.
 It formerly aired on Light TV (now as TheGrio) from December 22, 2016, until October 2, 2020.

 Reader's Digest released only the first season on VHS and DVD in the U.S., the United Kingdom, Ireland, France, Germany, Finland and Australia.
 Direct Source released every four episodes in two DVD volumes from the second season of the show on February 27, 2007.
 Season 1 is also available on iTunes.

 Mill Creek Entertainment released The Country Mouse and the City Mouse Adventures - 26 Mice Tales Around The World on August 4, 2015, on DVD for Region 1.
 This 2-disc collection features all 26 episodes from the second season on DVD for the very first time.
 As of 2022, the show is available on Tubi.